I've changed my address at least once per year since 2011. I moved once again, and now I call home Poland.

 "A change of speed, a change of style, a change of scene, with no regrets..."

-"Oh yeah, it is not my fight that we just entered a one-way street in the wrong direction," I thought, "I am excited.
+"Oh yeah, it is not my fight that we just entered a one-way street in the wrong direction," I concluded.
+"I am excited.
 Properly excited.
+I scored a place in Poland through the Erasmus+ programme for student mobility, which paid me to come and learn new stuff in the city of Wroclaw.
+"How cool is that!
 There is yet another chapter of life ahead of me, and I feel keen to experience it."
 A sense of freedom soaked my mind, balanced the universe; all was good in my world.
 Wroclaw, here I come!

 So aye.
 I've been here a bit, and without a surprise, I took some pics.
 Here's the first batch..